Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-05/08-audio/page-01.md

 <img src="../img/embed-soundcloud.gif" alt="animation of finding the embed code of a SoundCloud song" title="How to get SoundCloud audio embed codes" width="500" />

-<span class="label label-info">Note</span> Some services will limit the number of 'plays' that you can have for a certain period of time on the "free-tiers".
+<span class="label label-info">Note</span> Some services will limit the number of 'plays' that you can have for a certain period of time on the “free-tiers.”